Do You Have A Missold Mortgage?

 In an attempt to reduce missold mortgages being common place, on 31st October 2004 The Financial Services Authority created strict rules for selling of regulated mortgages.
 This was called Mortgage Conduct of Business.

 With brokers and banks being driven by greed and a thirst for high commissions, then many thousands of people flocked towards the offers such as credit cards, loans and mortgages.
+Even Pension Misselling has occurred on large scale.
+We can also assist you make a claim for this.

 These products were introduced to clients mainly through mortgage brokers who would often be sold products and agreements that paid the broker the most commission.